 4. His Mom & Dad Were Escorted off Property at the U.S. Open in 2014

-Since that time, Bill and Jeannette Reed have only been able to watch their son play golf on television.
-Following his Masters win, many wondered why Patrick Reed’s parents weren’t on-hand to congratulate him.
+Since that time, Bill and Jeannette Reed have watched their son play golf on television.
+Following Reed’s Masters win, many wondered why his parents weren’t on-hand to congratulate him.
 He was even asked about it by Golf Magazine’s Alan Shipnuck, who wondered if the golfer felt it was “bittersweet” to be celebrating without his parents.

 “I’m just out here to play golf and try to win golf tournaments,” Patrick Reed responded.